 Tire speed rating indicates the maximum service speed for a tire.

 Tires can have different speed ratings, so it is important to choose the tire that is best suited for your vehicle.
-It is recommended to choose new tires with a speed rating at least equal to your old tires.
+It is recommended to choose new tires with a speed rating at least equal to speed rating of your old tires.
 If you mix tires with different speed ratings, make sure you observe the lowest speed rating.

 Tire speed rating is not a recommendation to exceed speed limits.